YOUR ARCHITECTURE STUDIES: A DEGREE THAT CAN BE BUILT UPON.

 The Bachelor of Architecture has a duration of 36, 48 or 72 months, depending on which time model you choose.
 If you need more time and more semesters for your studies, it will not be a problem.

-Since you need at least two years of professional experience and registration in the Chamber of Architects to be able to use the professional title of Architect after studying architecture, you cannot simply call yourself an architect as a civil engineer.
+Since you need at least two years of professional experience and registration in the Chamber of Architects to be able to use the professional title "architect" after completing your studies in architecture, you cannot immediately call yourself an architect if you are a civil engineer.
 As a civil engineer, you work in a technically oriented manner and are primarily focused on mathematical and scientific contexts, while as an architect you think more artistically and have basic knowledge of all areas of construction.
-Accordingly, both professions often work hand in hand on building projects, as they can complement each other ideally.
-Of course, there is no harm in having been trained in civil engineering and then dedicating yourself to architecture studying at a university.
+Accordingly, both professions often work hand in hand on construction projects, as they can ideally complement each other.
+Of course, there is no harm in having been trained in civil engineering and then dedicating yourself to architecture at a university.
 On the contrary, your enormous expertise in structural engineering can be a great advantage.

 Request free information